atharvakokane/atharvakokane.github.io/_posts/2025-02-22-the-reality-of-life.markdown

 _22th february 2025, saturday_

-# a peak into nolan.
+# the reality of life.

 ---